 ---Road Safety.
 30 Questions.
 You need to get 29 Questions correct.

-You will receive it immediately after you have passed, for an additional fee of between R37 and R126, depending on what province you are in.
+You will receive it immediately after you have passed, for an additional fee , depending on what province you are in.

 Your best option for determining the cost of your licencing fee is to contact your local driving licence testing cetre.